NHSDigital/bcss-playwright/docs/utility-guides/TableUtil.md

 ### Get Column Index

-This function returns the index (1-based) of a specified column name.1-based indexing means the first column is considered index 1 (not 0 as in Python lists).
+This function returns the index (1-based) of a specified column name.
+1-based indexing means the first column is considered index 1 (not 0 as in Python lists).
 If the column is not found, the function returns -1.

 #### Required Arguments